 The British-born Hunnam was a mostly unfamiliar face to American audiences when he won the role of Jax, but by the series' end, he had become one of the most bankable stars in Hollywood.
 He had leading roles in big-budget films like Crimson Peak, Pacific Rim, and King Arthur: Legend of the Sword.
 Hunnam is also a screenwriter; he has sold screenplays on subjects as varied as Vlad the Impaler and Mexican drug cartels.

-Birthplace: Newcastle upon Tyne, United Kingdom
+Birthplace: Newcastle upon Tyne, England

 Credits: Pacific Rim, Sons of Anarchy, Children of Men, Green Street Hooligans

 Filip "Chibs" Telford is, in many ways, the evenhanded and mostly unruffled backbone of Sons of Anarchy.
 Portrayed by native Glaswegian Tommy Flanagan, Chibs still has no issue being violent and aggressive if the welfare of the club is in jeopardy.

 Flanagan has been involved in a number of projects since Sons went off the air.
 He was Tullk in Guardian of the Galaxy: Vol. 2, and he had a recurring role on the Canadian police procedural Motive.
 He has a principal role in the television series Redliners, his first since Sons.

 Birthplace: Glasgow, Scotland

 Credits: Braveheart, Gladiator, Sin City, Sons of Anarchy, Face/Off, + more

 There's a gentleness to Opie Winston that's hard to dislike.
 But like all the men of Sons, he can be violent when he needs to be – though, in the end, he makes a truly selfless sacrifice out of his loyalty to SAMCRO.